rodneyshupe/Cookbook/Recipes/Desserts/NewYorkCheesecake.rst

    butter.
 Pour filling into crust and set aside for 10 minutes to allow air bubbles to rise to top.
 Gently draw tines of fork across surface of cake to pop air bubbles that have risen to surface.
-4. When oven thermometer reads 200 degrees, bake cheesecake on lower rack for 45 minutes.
+4. When oven thermometer reads 200F, bake cheesecake on lower rack for 45 minutes.
 After 45 minutes, remove cake from oven and use toothpick to pierce any bubbles that have risen to surface.
-Return to oven and continue to bake until center registers 165 degrees, 2 1/4 to 2 3/4 hours longer.
-Remove cake from oven and increase oven temperature to 500 degrees.
+Return to oven and continue to bake until center registers 165F, 2 1/4 to 2 3/4 hours longer.
+Remove cake from oven and increase oven temperature to 500F.
-5. When oven is at 500 degrees, bake cheesecake on upper rack until top is evenly browned, 4 to 12 minutes, placing rimmed baking sheet on lower rack to catch any drips.
+5. When oven is at 500F, bake cheesecake on upper rack until top is evenly browned, 4 to 12 minutes, placing rimmed baking sheet on lower rack to catch any drips.
 Let cool for 5 minutes; run paring knife between cheesecake and side of springform pan.
 Let cheesecake cool until barely